shead-custom-design/pipecat/docs/design.rst

 -----------------

 Record generators are any iterable expression (function or object) that produces records.
-An iterable expression is any expression that can be used as with the Python `for` statement, and you use `for` loops to read records from generators::
+An iterable expression is any expression that can be used with the Python `for` statement, and you use `for` loops to read records from generators::